Zfinix/shader_tricks/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project explores how to use GLSL shaders in Flutter using `umbra`, `flame` and `dart:ui` libraries.

+To complile shaders you will need to run `umbra generate shaders/*.glsl --output lib/shaders/`

 A few resources to get you started if this is your first Flutter project: